 What causes craniosynostosis?

-Craniosynostosis occurs in one out of 2,000 live births and affects males slightly more often than females.
-It most often occurs by chance, but sometimes it is inherited genetically.
+The cause of craniosynostosis is often unknown but can be related to genetic disorders or inherited genetically.
+It occurs in one out of 2,000 live births and affects males slightly more often than females.

 What are the symptoms of craniosynostosis?